tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* ems-esp v3.6 adjustments for dallas/temperature
+* ems-esp v3.6 adjustments for dallas/temperaturesensors (not tested yet)
 * update dependencies
 * improve processing off errors on statistics